-5.2.1 Affluent Medical: the synergistic combination of three best-in-class medical devices and one technology centres with shared investigators, pooling of costs with complementary management and shared and harmonised functions within the parent company) with best-in-class medical devices and technologies designed by four pre-existing companies: MyoPowers, Kephalios, Epygon and Kardiozis.
+5.2.1.
+Affluent Medical: the synergistic combination of three best-in-class medical devices and one technology

+Affluent Medical was created in 2018 with the aim of concentrating a synergistic offer (shared skills and know-how in the management of urological and cardiac flows, clinical trials conducted in shared centres with shared investigators, pooling of costs with complementary management and shared and harmonised functions within the parent company) with best-in-class medical devices and technologies designed by four pre-existing companies: MyoPowers, Kephalios, Epygon and Kardiozis.
 The Group's history is as follows: